Maatkare Mutemhat: History

 Several of her depictions are known: she was depicted as a young girl in the Luxor temple, along with her sisters Henuttawy B and Mutnedjmet, also, as high priestess on the facade of the Temple of Khonsu at Karnak, and on a statue which is now in Marseille.

+Burial

 Her original burial place is unknown; her mummy was found in the DB320 cache along with her coffins, shawabtis and other mummies from her immediate family.
-A small mummy, originally thought to be a child of hers was later revealed to be that of a pet monkey.
-(God's Wives were supposed to be celibate.)
+A small mummy, originally thought to be a child of hers was later revealed to be that of a pet monkey (God's Wives were supposed to be celibate).